SINTEF/dlite/README.md

     make install

-The future of dlite
+The future of DLite
 -------------------
-Ideally dlite will be merged into SOFT when SOFT compiles well on Windows.
+Ideally DLite will be merged into SOFT when SOFT compiles well on Windows.
 Until then, it will remain as a simple and mostly compatible alternative.

 ---

-*dlite* is developed with the hope that it will be a delight to work with.
+DLite is developed with the hope that it will be a delight to work with.

 [1]: https://stash.code.sintef.no/projects/SOFT/repos/soft5/
 [2]: https://github.com/NanoSim/Porto/blob/porto/Preview-Final-Release/doc/manual/02_soft_introduction.md#soft5-features